Search

 Walking with Headphones

-In searching for information for this article about walking for weight loss, it was difficult to find any definitive study showing a direct correlation between walking and weight loss for any age, including seniors.
+In searching for information about walking for weight loss, it was difficult to find any definitive study showing a direct correlation between walking and weight loss for any age, including seniors.
+However, there’s an overall consensus that walking has a wealth of health benefits that can include increased calorie burning, which can lead to weight loss and even a decrease in belly fat.

 There are so many benefits of walking that it seems wrong to pin down just one good reason to do so.
 Research shows that walking is an excellent weight-bearing exercise to decrease the risk of osteoporosis.
-It gets us moving, so our joints stay looser, and it gets the oxygen pumping, the blood circulating, and the mind-clearing.
+It gets us moving so our joints stay looser, it gets the oxygen pumping and the blood circulating, and it helps us clear our minds and focus our thoughts.

 One Size Doesn’t Fit All.